emptymalei/deep-learning/dl/energy-based-models/ebm.diffusion.md

   - WIP
 ---

-# Diffusion Models
+# Denoising Diffusion Probabilistic Models

-Many philosophically beautiful deep learning ideas faces the tractability problem.
+Many philosophically beautiful deep learning ideas face the tractability problem.
-Many deep learning models utilizes the concept of latent space, e.g., $\mathbf z$, which is usually a compression of the real data space, e.g., $\mathbf x$, to enable easier computations for our task.
+Many deep learning models utilize the concept of latent space, e.g., $\mathbf z$, which is usually a compression of the real data space, e.g., $\mathbf x$, to enable easier computations for our task.

 However, such models usually require the computation of an intractable marginalization of the joint distribution $p(\mathbf x, \mathbf z)$ over the latent space[@Luo2022-hz].
 To make such computations tractable, we have to apply approximations or theoretical assumptions.
-Diffusion models in deep learning establishes the connection between the real data space $\mathbf x$ and the latent space $\mathbf z$ assuming invertible [diffusion processes](https://en.wikipedia.org/wiki/Diffusion_process).
+Diffusion models in deep learning establish the connection between the real data space $\mathbf x$ and the latent space $\mathbf z$ assuming invertible [diffusion processes](https://en.wikipedia.org/wiki/Diffusion_process).

 ## Objective